-© 2020 KPMG Financial Services Consulting Pty Ltd is affiliate of KPMG.
-KPMG is an Australian partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+© 2021 KPMG Financial Services Consulting Pty Ltd ABN 91 144 686 046, Australian Financial Services Licence No.392050 is an affiliate of KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.
-The KPMG name, logo and "cutting through complexity' are registered trademarks of KPMG International.
-Liability limited by a scheme approved under Professional Standards Legislation
+The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
+Liability limited by a scheme approved under Professional Standards Legislation.